 State Legal Mandates for Hunting Orange

-Hunting regulations vary from state to state, and one of the most common legal mandates across the United States is the requirement to wear blaze orange while hunting.
+Hunting regulations vary from state to state, and one of the most common legal mandates across the United States is the requirement to wear blaze orange while hunting on public lands.

 These mandates are not taken lightly and serve as a testament to the importance of safety in the field.